What’s the difference between the IELTS and CELPIP?

 Here are some differences between the two reading exams:

 Duration: Both tests last about 1-hour long, and they both get progressively more difficult.
-In other words, each reading section gets more challenging.
+In other words, each reading section gets more challenging than the one before.

 Number of Questions: Both have about 40 questions.